Q: How many elephants will fit into a Minivan?

 A: None.
 It’s full of elephants.

-You can fit any asset into a trust.
-No joke!
-Here is a short list of assets actually placed into trusts:
+Jokes aside, you can fit just about any asset into a trust.
+Here is a “short” list of assets actually placed into trusts:

 - Antique automobiles

 - Boxing gloves

 - Broadway musical

 - Cheese shoppe